aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

                     pattern: ^5[0-9]{2}$
 ```

-If we validate the API spec with this profile an error will be reported for the missing error in the 5XX range.
+If we validate the API spec with this profile, an error will be reported for the missing error in the 5XX range.

 ### 6.2 or

-In section 6.1 we have defined a validation profile with a rule to validate that all operation has status codes defined
+In section 6.1 we have defined a validation profile with a rule to validate that all operations have status codes defined
 in the ranges 2XX, 3XX and 5XX.

 However sometimes we would like to express conditions for certain target nodes to validate. `or` logical constraints can